 The original 14-mile railroad is purchased out of bankruptcy by Edward L. Fuller and his financial partners to transport salt from their mine in Western New York State.
 The mine in Retsof, N.Y., would become the largest producing rock salt mine in the world, and the company became the International Salt Corporation.
-The railroad, renamed the Genesee and Wyoming Railroad Company (GWRR), continues as a separate, independent business.
+The railroad, renamed the Genesee and Wyoming Railroad Company (GNWR), continues as a separate, independent business.

 Mortimer B. Fuller III, great grandson of Edward L. Fuller, purchases a controlling interest in GWRR – still a 14-mile railroad serving principally one customer.

 A holding company, Genesee & Wyoming Industries, is formed and the GWRR merged into it to facilitate diversification of the business.
 The company enters the rail car leasing and management business primarily focused on covered hoppers to serve the salt industry.